Caterham CT03: Livery

 Caterham F1 went into the 2013 season with livery changes.
 The white-yellow-white stripe in the front section was replaced with solid green with white accents as Caterham F1's main colour while the white-yellow stripe on the rear section was also retained.
 The green became brighter unlike previous seasons when dark green was the team's main colour.

 In Korea, the Renault logos were badged as Renault Samsung, much like the Lotus F1 team did.

+Coming into the final two rounds in the United States and Brazil, the team's sponsor AirAsia promoted their "#toPHwithlove" support campaign for donation and relief to benefit affected communities in the Philippines that were affected by the Typhoon Haiyan.
+In addition, all of the team's staff and guests made donations throughout the two weekends of the season to the fund.